Andrew-Mazour/STM32-Safety-Net/README.md

 - Add LoRa for long-range communication.

--Integrate machine learning for smarter hazard detection.
+- Integrate machine learning for smarter hazard detection.

 Implement a mobile app for real-time alerts.